Happy New Year 2022: How is New Year celebrated across the world?

-There are different beliefs and methods with regard to celebration of New Year in different countries.
+There are different beliefs and methods with regard to the celebration of the New Year in different countries.
 In this article, we will learn about the interesting traditions and events associated with the celebrations on New Year’s eve in some of the selected countries of the world.

 Here, on New Year’s Eve, people eat a spoon full of lentils and keep a coin at the sole of their shoes.
 The belief behind this is that they will receive money at every step in the New Year.

 Here, people burn the effigies of the politicians and also of the people whom they do not like.
 The logic behind this ritual is to get rid of the negative energies of the previous year.
-Similar kind of programmes are organized in Paraguay, Columbia, and Panama.
+Similar kinds of programs are organized in Paraguay, Columbia, and Panama.

 On New Year’s Eve, Germans melt the pieces of Lead and throw it into water.
 When it takes a shape on cooling, they interpret the future by the shapes thus attained.
 In this way, they interpret the events of the coming year.

-7. Greece: Greek people sing carols on the New Year’s Eve.
+Greek people sing carols on New Year’s Eve.
 Children receive money from their elders and neighbours after singing New Year Carols.
 When the countdown for the New Year begins they switch off all lights so that the New Year can be started on a fresh note.

-In Cuba, it is believed that if one is bitten by a travel bug, he should take the full round of his house at midnight with a suitcase in hand on the New Year’s Eve.
+In Cuba, it is believed that if one is bitten by a travel bug, he should take the full round of his house at midnight with a suitcase in hand on New Year’s Eve.
 They believe that one gets ample opportunities to travel after performing this ritual.
 Some people clean their houses at night and throw water outside their windows.

 Brazilians wear all white clothes on New Year’s Eve to get rid of evil spirits.
 Some people in Brazil, follow the practice of diving in the seven waves of the sea during the first week of the New Year and also throw flowers in the sea.